Degrees and Certifications:

 - I know that words are separated by spaces in print.

-- I can use pictures and words to tell about the events in a story.
+- I can use pictures and words to tell about the events in a story (journaling).

-- I can use pictures and words to tell what I think about a topic or a book (response to a question or an opinion about a book or movie).
+- I use pictures and words to tell what I think about a topic or a book (response to a question or an opinion about a book or movie).

 In kindergarten, we have three hands-on science kits.
 Our kits are: